 Nitrogen deficiency in cannabis manifests in their foliage: leaves in the base up to the middle will start to yellow and eventually wither and dry up.
 If left untreated, the yellowing will continue to spread until the topmost part of the plant.
 Yellowing also often shows up as it matures to its vegetative phase and flowering stage.

-The fertilizer you are also currently using should also be enriched with the three macronutrients: nitrogen, phosphorus, and potassium, all at a balanced ratio to prevent toxicity and other forms of plant disease.
+The fertilizer you are currently using should also be enriched with the three macronutrients, nitrogen, phosphorus, and potassium, at a balanced ratio to prevent toxicity and other forms of plant diseases.

-In this case, you might consider bat meal as it can easily stabilize pH levels of your cannabis plant while providing a good amount of the major nutrients it needs to keep growing healthy and heavy with buds for harvest.
+In this case, you might consider bat meal as it can easily stabilize the pH levels of your cannabis plant while providing a fair amount of the significant nutrients it needs to keep growing healthy and heavy with buds for harvest.
 If you fix it up right away, new healthy green leaves should grow back in the spots that had yellow leaves that dried up and broke off.

 Phosphorus aids in growing your plants’ roots and developing sturdy stems and leaves.
-It is a good nutrient to help your seeds get a jumpstart for germination.
+It is an excellent nutrient to help your seeds get a jumpstart for germination.
 It is also highly needed during the flowering period of cannabis to produce a great yield.